timescale/docs/install/installation-cloud-image.md

 ## Set up the TimescaleDB extension
-When you have PostgreSQL and TimescaleDB installed, connect to your instance and setup the TimescaleDB extension.
+When you have PostgreSQL and TimescaleDB installed, connect to your instance and set up the TimescaleDB extension.

 <procedure>